 If the extinguisher has a metal valve assembly, it can be recharged.
-You may find a company to do that by looking in the Yellow Pages under Fire Extinguishers.
+You may find a company to do that by looking in the Yellow Pages under Fire Extinguishers or conducting an online search.
 Compare the price of recharging with the purchase of a comparable new extinguisher.
 If the extinguisher has a plastic valve and handle assembly, it must be recycled.

 Will a fire inspector come out and look at my wood stove?